 Port of Oswego Feasibility Study Underway

-The U.S. Army Corps of Engineers, Buffalo District, has received approval and funding to initiate the Feasibility Study for the deepening of the Port of Oswego’s navigation channel.
+The U.S. Army Corps of Engineers, Buffalo District, received approval and funding recently to initiate the Feasibility Study for the deepening of the Port of Oswego’s navigation channel.

 The study will look at options to improve the economic efficiency of the harbor and the cost of making those improvements.